-Autistic law/biomedical science student, law clerk, and Chairman at Spectrum Space, Tom, believes that for most autistic people caught up in our justice system, the underlying cause for their crimes is their autistic characteristics.
+Autistic law/biomedical science student, law clerk, chairman, and director; Tom believes that for most autistic people caught up in our justice system, the underlying cause for their crimes is their autistic characteristics.

 Hence why autistic people are over-represented in our justice system.

 As a psychosomatic practitioner and human behaviour specialist, Nerida Mills is no stranger to growth, challenge or change.
 However, it was through a sudden and unpredictable physical illness that saw her incompacitated and bed ridden for months starting January 2020 that it all came into question.
 In her healing journey, Nerida was called to use it all, face it all and allow herself to be it all.

 Ella is a First year biomedical science student in a direct pathway into the doctor of medicine at UWA.
 Her innate curiosity for science is driven by her passion to help others.
 Ella explains how changing a DNA sequence through biotechnology and transgenic organisms has the power to combat disease, malnutrition and climate change.

 Paula is a rural woman with a passion to utilise insects a future food source for both humans and within agricultural feed systems.

 In November 2016 Paula established Western Australia’s first edible insect farm “Grubs Up”, and so began the steep learning curve into insect production, food waste, becoming an entrepreneur, and never giving up on what you are passionate about.